Today's Articles

 African workers pioneered extracting alluvial gold deposits and growing sugar cane in the areas that correspond to the modern-day departments of Chocó, Antioquia, Cauca, Valle del Cauca, and Nariño in western Colombia.
 In eastern Colombia, near the cities of Vélez, Cúcuta, Socorro, and Tunja, Africans manufactured textiles in commercial mills.
 Emerald mines outside Bogotá were wholly dependent upon African laborers.
 Also, other sectors of the Colombian economy, like tobacco, cotton, artisanry, and domestic work, would have been impossible without African slave labor.

 Afro Panamanians are also related to Afro Colombians; some historians consider that Chocó was a very big Palenque, with a large population of cimarrones, especially in the areas of the Baudó River.
 Very popular cimarrón leaders like Benkos Biojó and Barule fought for freedom.
 African people played key roles in the independence struggle against Spain.
 Historians note that three of every five soldiers in Simon Bolívar's army were African.
-Not only that, but Afro-Colombians also participated at all levels of military and political life.
+Not only that, but Afro Colombians also participated at all levels of military and political life.
 African Colombians were forced to live in jungle areas for self-protection during this time.
 There, they learned to have a harmonious relationship with the jungle environment and to share the territory with Colombia's indigenous people.

 From 1851 into the 20th century, the Colombian State promoted the ideology of mestizaje or miscegenation.
 So, many Africans and indigenous peoples went deep into the isolated jungles to maintain their cultural traditions.
-Afro-Colombians and indigenous people were, and continue to be, the targets of the armed actors who want to displace them to take their lands for sugar cane plantations, for coffee and banana plantations, mining, and wood exploitation.
-In 1944 the Department of El Chocó was created; it was the first predominantly African political-administrative division.
+Afro-Colombians and Indigenous people were, and continue to be, the targets of the armed actors who want to displace them to take their lands for sugar cane plantations, coffee and banana plantations, mining, and wood exploitation.
+1944, the Department of El Chocó was created; it was the first predominantly African political-administrative division.
 El Chocó allowed African people to build an African territorial identity and some autonomous decision-making power.
 The Department was created by a (then) speaker at the House of Representatives, Pedro Yances Salcedo, but it was never legally established.

-It’s estimated that 4.4 million Afro-Colombians actively recognize their Black ancestry, while many other African Colombians do not due to inter-racial relations with white and indigenous Colombians.
+It’s estimated that 4.4 million Afro Colombians actively recognize their Black ancestry, while many other African Colombians do not due to inter-racial relations with white and Indigenous Colombians.
 Afro-Colombians often encounter racial discrimination and prejudice.
 They have historically been absent from high-level government positions, and many long-established settlements around the Pacific coast have remained underdeveloped.
-In Colombia's ongoing internal conflict, Afro-Colombians are both victims of violence or displacement and members of armed factions, such as the Revolutionary Armed Forces of Colombia, FARC, and the AUC.
+In Colombia's ongoing internal conflict, Afro Colombians are both victims of violence or displacement and members of armed factions, such as the Revolutionary Armed Forces of Colombia, FARC, and the AUC.
 African Colombians contribute to the development of Colombian culture.
 Several of Colombia's musical genres, such as Cumbia and Vallenato, have African origins, and some African Colombians have also been successful in sports.

 Though the occurrences of racial violence against them have decreased since the 2017 peace treaty was signed, the displaced people continue to struggle to return to their hometowns.
-Because of this, many Afro-Colombians have been victims of collateral damage and killed due to this war, which has become another major reason for displacement.
-According to research by one of Colombia’s official radio stations, Caracol Radio, over 25% of Afro-Colombians have left their hometown due to violence.
+Because of this, many Afro Colombians have been victims of collateral damage and killed due to this war, which has become another major reason for displacement.
+According to research by one of Colombia’s official radio stations, Caracol Radio, over 25% of Afro Colombians have left their hometown due to violence.

 They have been exposed to bombs, shootings, and deaths at a much higher level than all other Colombians.
 Finally, another conflict that the civil war has generated is drug trafficking and prostitution.
 For years, the FARC guerrilla sought to recruit people who would do this for them cheaply.
-Given that a high percentage of Afro-Colombians are extremely poor, young people from these communities are tempted by these options as the only way out of the poverty they live in.
+Given that a high percentage of Afro Colombians are extremely poor, young people from these communities are tempted by these options as the only way out of the poverty they live in.
 As a result, over 40% of the people in the guerrilla are composed of Afro Colombians who support the conflict and have been manipulated by the guerrilla to continue supporting their side of the conflict.

 New Poem Each Day